Search: 3045 results

 For this cause verily did I write, that I might know the proof of you, whether ye should be obedient in all things.

-why should not this spiritual service be attended with much greater splendor?
+why should not the religion of the Spirit be attended with much greater splendor?

 Because it is the God who spoke that out of darkness light should shine who has shone in our hearts for the shining forth of the knowledge of the glory of God in the face of Jesus Christ.

-For we know that - -if, our earthly tent-dwelling, should be taken down, we have, a building of God, a dwelling not made by hand, age-abiding in the heavens.
+FOR we know that if our earthly house of this tabernacle should be taken down, we have a building from God, a house not made with hands, eternal in the heavens.

 tho' should I be divested of this body, I shall not even then be destitute of one.